venkatra/atlas-v2/README.md

 ![Image of Flow](https://github.com/venkatra/atlas-v2/blob/master/image_1.jpg)

-In this example, it’s assumed that atlas hook for storm, Hbase is not configured.
+In the example, it’s assumed that atlas hook for storm, Hbase is not configured.
 I am not going to show actual code of these artifacts (python script, storm code etc..); I am demonstrating what you would need to do define these into Atlas.

 ## Basics
 For the purpose of this write up I am using the rest v2 endpoints.The documentation for rest API endpoint is at: Apache REST API v2